 Terrible!
 Don’t do it this way.

-- Header tags, particularly the H1 tag: You can think of header tags as the title and headings of essay.
+- Header tags, particularly the H1 tag: You can think of header tags like the title and headings of an essay.

 The H1 tag is like the title of the essay.
 The H2 tags are the main, supporting headers.
 The H3 tags are subheaders, falling underneath a specific H2 tag and supporting it.